SumitdevelopAI/Build-For-Bharat-Indic-language-support/README.md

 Each of these technologies plays a crucial role in the development of the solution.
 The frontend technologies are used to build the user interface, the backend technologies handle the server-side operations, the APIs provide various functionalities like translation, speech recognition, text-to-speech, etc., and the cloud services are used for deploying the solution.

-Please note that this is a high-level overview of the project and the technologies involved.
-The actual implementation may vary based on the specific requirements and constraints of the project.
-I hope this helps!
-If you have any more questions or need further clarification, feel free to ask. 😊